KDE/documentation-develop-kde-org/content/docs/getting-started/main_window.md

 {{< readfile file="/content/docs/getting-started/main_window/main.cpp" highlight="cpp" >}}

-Again, we include our new header file in order to create our MainWindow object which we then display.
+Again, we include our new header file ´mainwindow.h´.
+This lets us create our new MainWindow object which we then display near the end of the main function (by default, new window objects are hidden).

 ## CMake